msalemor/assistants-api-commander/README.md

 ## Overview

-An Assistants API Commander is an application that was designed to help hone the Assistants API concepts including:
+Assistants API Commander is an application that was designed to help hone and solidify the Assistants API intelligent application concepts including:

 Objects